sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 #### Infrastructure

-The configuration for the Google Cloud infrastructure can be found be found in the [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure/tree/main/scaletesting) repository.
-Here you will find configuration for the project, GKE cluster, Cloud SQL instances, secrets and anything else related to the configuraion of underlying components.
-It is not expected that these values will change often, nor should testing engineers be expected to manage this code, however contributions are always welcomed.
+The configuration for the Google Cloud infrastructure can be found in the [sourcegraph/infrastructure](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure@main) repository.
+The configuration is defined in the following directories:

+- `scaletesting`: Here you will find configuration for the project, Cloud SQL instances, secrets and anything else related to the configuration of underlying components.
+It is not expected that these values will change often, nor should testing engineers be expected to manage this code, although contributions are always welcome.
+- `dogfood`: although this directory does not contain direct references to scaletesting resources, it manages the kubernetes cluster on which the Sourcegraph instance is deployed.

-A seperate compute instance also exists for the purpose of running long running and/or client-side intensive tests.
-The configration for which exists in the same [sourcegraph/infrastructure](https://github.com/sourcegraph/infrastructure/tree/main/scaletesting) repository.
+A seperate compute instance also exists for the purpose of running long-running and/or client-side intensive tests.
+Its configuration exists in the same [sourcegraph/infrastructure](https://sourcegraph.sourcegraph.com/github.com/sourcegraph/infrastructure/-/blob/scaletesting/devx.tf?L1:37) repository.

 To access this instance, run the following command:
 `gcloud compute ssh --zone "us-central1-a" "devx" --tunnel-through-iap --project "sourcegraph-scaletesting"`

 #### Database

-We use Cloud SQL to host our scaltesting databases.
+We use Cloud SQL to host our scaletesting databases.
 To connect to one you need to use the cloud sql proxy, for example:

 In terminal 1: